Triggers & Goals

 Common exit conditions:

-• Expired -- The goal window elapsed without the goal being met.
+- Expired -- The campaign expired before the goal was met.

 The exit reason is recorded on each journey and visible in the campaign dashboard.
 See Journeys for details on how exits are tracked.